xuwang/coreos-docker-registry/README.md

 	docker tag scratch:latest $myscratch
 	docker push  $myscratch

-Well, with docker 1.2.0, it will fail and put out some nonsense:
+Well, with docker 1.2.0, it will fail pushing a image without authantication:

     The push refers to a repository [registry.docker.local/test/scratch] (len: 1) Sending image list

-Try pull the image, the docker tells you what's the problem:
+Try to pull the image, the docker tells you what's the problem:

     Pulling repository registry.docker.local/test/scratch
     2014/09/24 23:49:38 Authentication is required.